 I look for Jesus-like character qualities too, like someone who values all individuals, especially those with no clout.
 But I would not be impressed because he wore a particular religious tag since that is not an indicator of any of the other things I have mentioned.

 Unfortunately, what we see of our candidates for elected office is a carefully crafted image, which, by design, involves some deception.
 It’s like a resume or a job interview in which we try to create the very best possible image and avoid even the slightest hint of flaw.
 So, we can only guess about their true character.
-Examine what they have done, rather than just at what they say.
+So, all we can do is examine what they have done, rather than just what they say.

 We don’t see much personal religious verbiage coming from candidates anymore because it would alienate a large number of people in our increasing secular nation.
 I believe that it is better to keep it to a minimum, since overall there is too much religious talking and too little religious living.